bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_social_network/README.md

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
 (2pts)

+It would be an average of 4 since the base 5 logarithm of 1000 is 4.29202, i.e. log(5,1000).
+It's essentially a BST but with 5 children instead of 2 so it's even better than logN where log is in base 2 or log(2,1000).

 ## 4. Stretch Goal